 5. Buddy Breaths

-Buddy breaths are a simple strategy that only requires a stuff animal or a light object.
-The student lays on the floor and puts the stuff animal on their belly.
+Buddy breaths are a simple strategy requiring only a stuffed animal or a light object.
+The student lays on the floor and puts the stuffed animal on their belly.
 They slowly breathe in and out, keeping the stuffed animal steady.
-You can also tell the student that they are helping the stuffed animal do some calm breathing with buddy breaths.
+You can also tell the student they are helping the stuffed animal do some calm breathing with buddy breaths.

 6. Snake Breaths